5quidL0rd/Locally-Hosted-LM-Research-Assistant/README.md

-# 🤖 Conversational Research Assistant 🤖
+# Conversational AI Research Assistant
 A locally-hosted AI research assistant powered by OpenAI's GPT-OSS-20B that provides intelligent conversation, academic research capabilities, dataset analysis, and neural network training—all through a natural language interface.
 This uses a multi-agent setup, is all local, and will be seeing improvements in the very near future.
 Features
 🔬 Academic Research